 - Soft and Chewy Sugar Cookies

 Make sure to tag me @butternutbakery on Instagram if you make these peanut butter chocolate chip cookies.
 I love seeing my recipes come to life in YOUR kitchen!
 To pin this recipe and save it for later, you can use the button on the recipe card, the buttons above or below this post, or on any of the photos above.
-And if you have any questions, ask me on Instagram!
-That’s the best way to reach me.
 Happy baking!Print